Do any of the following phrases sound familiar?

 When ongoing gaslighting happens at work or in other social situations, avoid meeting with the person alone when possible.
 It’s best to limit your contact, but if you have to meet with them, bring along someone neutral and trustworthy or ask them to listen in on the conversation.

 Remember, you’re not pulling them in to take sides.
 You simply want them to observe what’s happening.
 Someone trying to use gaslighting tactics will typically have a harder time manipulating more than one person.

 Gaslighting can sometimes become serious, even abusive.
 This doesn’t mean you’ve done anything wrong — emotional abuse is often difficult to confront.

 Talking with a therapist is always a good first step.
 Directories like Healthline’s find a therapist tool can help you start your search for local counseling resources.

 Find help now

 If you’re dealing with gaslighting from a partner or family member, the National Domestic Violence Hotline provides free, confidential telephone and chat support 24 hours a day, 7 days a week.
-Call 1-800-799-7233 or talk to a counselor.
+Call 1-800-799-7233 or talk with a counselor.

 If the gaslighting happens at work, your human resources department may also offer support.
 Learn more about harassment, and filing a charge, from the United States Equal Employment Opportunity Commission.